-All of our SEND students are invited and encouraged to attend school trips, including trips abroad and residentials, and are invited to join our after-school clubs.
-We undertake additional planning and risk assessments to ensure that students with SEND can take part in the wide range of extra-curricular activities that our schools offer.
+All of our SEND pupils are invited on school trips, including trips abroad and residentials, and are invited to join our after-school clubs.
+We undertake additional planning and risk assessments to ensure that pupils with SEND can take part in the wide range of extra-curricular activities that our schools offer.

-SEND students are also given the same opportunities as their peers to run for student leadership positions such as School Council, Pupil Faith Team, House Captains and Vice-Captains, and Junior Travel Ambassadors, Youth Travel Ambassadors, Sports Ambassadors, School Prefect, Head Boy and Head Girl.
+SEND pupils are also given the same opportunities as their peers to run for student leadership positions such as School Council, Pupil Faith Team, House Captains and Vice-Captains, and Junior Travel Ambassadors.
 All students participate in school events such as Sports Day, themed days and Enrichment weeks.
 Activities included in these events are adapted as necessary to enable participation of all.

-Across our Federation, we have provided many additional learning opportunities for students with SEND including:
+Across our Federation, we have provided many additional learning opportunities for pupils with SEND including:

-- Animal therapy sessions - Special ASD friendly cinema viewings

-- Sports days at St Paul's Academy with other children with special educational needs from Greenwich

-- Swimming lessons at Charlton Park Academy

-- Dance therapy students from Goldsmiths
+- Special ASD friendly cinema viewings. - Sports days at St Paul's Academy with other children with special educational needs from Greenwich. - Swimming lessons at Charlton Park Academy . - Dance therapy students from Goldsmiths University. - Therapeutic music and art Interventions. - Off-site outdoor learning experiences.

-University

-- Therapeutic music and art Interventions

-- Off-site outdoor learning experiences

-- Relaxation and wellbeing intervention

-- Social Skills intervention

-- Managing emotions intervention

-- Read, write, inc

-- SALT interventions

-- ASD outreach support

-- The Hub at break and lunch